SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-template-ts/README.md

 [01_Application_Introduction-TS.pdf](https://github.com/SAP-samples/logistics-business-network-gtt-samples/blob/master/lbn-gtt-template-ts/Documents/01_Application_Introduction-TS.pdf)

 ## Requirements
-* An SAP Business Technology Platform global account with entitlement to the global track and trace option for SAP Logistics Business Network, 1 portal service quota and 2 GB Application Runtime quota
+* An SAP Business Technology Platform global account with entitlement to the global track and trace option for SAP Logistics Business Network, 1 portal service quota and 2 GB Application Runtime quota.
 * To integrate the global track and trace option with ERP, your SAP ERP system should be running on Netweaver 7.31 or higher with SAP NOTE 2937175 being implemented.
 Besides, to implement the template apps' extractor codes, your SAP ERP system version should be S4 1909 SP03 on premise or higher.
+* The node “Interface to Global Track and Trace” in the IMG and the related GTT-specific versions of the IMG activities are in Netweaver 740 only available from SP 18 on, and in Netweaver 750 only from SP 08 on.
+They cannot be downloaded as a correction via note assistant.
+We recommend upgrading to the service package level accordingly.
-* To integrate with visibility provider, log your incident in SAP BCP system with component “SBN-LBN-GTT-APP”
+* To integrate with visibility provider, log your incident in SAP BCP system with component “SBN-LBN-GTT-APP”.

 ## Download and Installation
 * [02_Implementation_Guide-TS.pdf](https://github.com/SAP-samples/logistics-business-network-gtt-samples/blob/master/lbn-gtt-template-ts/Documents/02_Implementation_Guide-TS.pdf)